 Centres must co-operate with any visit from an Inspector.
 A senior member of staff, or a member of the exams office, must be available to accompany the Inspector throughout the course of his or her centre visit, including inspection of the centre's secure storage facility.
-Authorised Inspectors will present and identify themselves to the centre by means of an identity card.
+Authorised Inspectors will present and identify themselves to the centre by means of a formal identity document.